garciapau/GitContributors/README.md

 Tests are configured using Cucumber based on the Application Features, which can be summarized as:
   Scenario: Retrieve GitHub contributors by city
     Given a Github service API
-    When user requests contributors of city 'A' and a maximum of results of '{50, 100 or 150}' Then a list of top contributors ia returned sorted by number of repositories (descendant)
+    When user requests top {50, 100 or 150} contributors of city 'A' Then a list of top contributors ia returned sorted by number of repositories (descendant)

 Cucumber is addressed to Functional/Acceptance testing, covering the whole application.
 I've defined it to cover